-Mr. J. Gary Shaw is a first-generation researcher and the nation’s leading authority on the JFK assassination.
-A retired architect from Cleburne, Texas began studying the case the day after it happened.
+J. Gary Shaw is a first-generation researcher and is considered an authority on the JFK assassination.
+A retired architect from Cleburne, Texas, Shaw began studying the case the day after it happened.

-While in still in high school, Gary and some of his classmates formed a “doo-wop" group calling themselves, “The Matadors.”
-After attending school during the day, the young group made the circuit of Dallas clubs during the night, including the Texas Theater.
-It was at one of these performances the group was introduced to Jack Ruby who had come backstage after the show and asked them to join the artist’s guild in Dallas.
+While still in high school, Gary and some of his classmates formed a “doo-wop” group and began singing back-up for a local rock singer by the name of Johnny Carroll.
+In about 1957 they performed together at the Texas Theatre in Dallas and it was at one of these performances that the group was introduced to Jack Ruby who had come backstage after the show and asked them to join the artist’s guild in Dallas.

-After Ruby shot Lee Oswald in the basement of police headquarters, Gary realized something was wrong with the Warren Commission's conclusions and began collecting every newspaper, magazine and book he could find.
+The scuttlebutt in Dallas at the time was that Ruby was Mob connected.
+After Ruby shot Lee Oswald in the basement of police headquarters, Gary realized something was wrong and began collecting every newspaper, magazine and book he could find.

-Gary met Penn Jones, Jr after reading Forgive My Grief self-published by Jones in Midlothian, Texas.
-Penn sold Gary two complete sets of the 26 volumes and Gary was hooked.
-He began a close relationship with Penn and eventually began writing articles for Penn’s newspaper, The Midlothian Mirror, and was convinced beyond any shadow of a doubt the true story of the assassination was not being told by the government.
+Later, Shaw met Penn Jones, Jr. of Midlothian, Texas.
+After reading Forgive My Grief, a self-published book by Jones, Penn sold Gary two complete sets of the 26 volumes and Gary was hooked.
+He began a close relationship with Penn and eventually began writing articles for Penn’s newspaper, The Midlothian Mirror.
+He became convinced beyond any shadow of a doubt that the true story of the assassination was not being told by the government and mainstream media.

-Decades before the invention of the Internet, Gary has traveled thousands of miles across America interviewing individuals directly connected to the case.
-Some include, Dallas County Deputy Sheriff Roger Craig; Lawrence Howard, William Seymour Gerry Patrick Hemming and Loran Hall who were members of INTERPEN (Intercontinental Penetration Fund).
-These men were involved in training anti-Castro groups to be used in the overthrow of Cuba.
+Decades before the invention of the Internet, Gary traveled across America interviewing individuals directly connected to the case.
+Some of these are Dallas County Deputy Sheriff Roger Craig, Richard Carr, and Gerry Hemming.